Help with the cost of visiting prison

-- A close relative of the person you wish to visit, ie, wife, husband, civil partner, mother, father, son, daughter, brother or sister, adoptive/step/half brother/sister, step-child or step-parent, or you are listed as Next of Kin on the prison’s IT system, or you are their sole visitor, ie the only person who is visiting them.
-If you claim as a sole visitor, the APVU will confirm with the prison that the person has not been visited by anyone else in the six weeks prior to your visit.
+A close relative of the person you wish to visit, ie, wife, husband, civil partner, mother, father, son, daughter, brother or sister, adoptive/step/half brother/sister, step-child or step-parent, or you are listed as Next of Kin on the prison’s IT system, or you are their sole visitor, ie the only person who is visiting them.
+If you claim as a sole visitor, Help With Prison Visits will confirm with the prison that the person has not been visited by anyone else in the six weeks prior to your visit.

-- In receipt of Income Support, Income-Based Job Seekers Allowance, Universal Credit *, Child Tax Credit *, Working Tax Credit with a disability element or Child Tax Credit *, Pension Credit, or hold a Health Benefits Certificate.
+In receipt of Income Support, Income-Based Job Seekers Allowance, Universal Credit *, Child Tax Credit *, Working Tax Credit with a disability element or Child Tax Credit *, Pension Credit, or hold a Health Benefits Certificate.
 You must send in your Health Benefits Certificate or tax/pension credit award notice the first time that you claim.
-Note: if someone else is claiming for you enter your details online and APVU will ask you who claims for you when they process the claim. (*Income limits apply)
+Note: if someone else is claiming for you enter your details online and Help With Prison Visits will ask you who claims for you when they process the claim. (*Income limits apply)